camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 Execute ```<operate_home>/bin/migrate``` (or ```<operate_home>/bin/migrate.bat``` for Windows).

 What is expected to happen:
-* Elasticsearch's indices will be created if they don't exist.
+* new Elasticsearch indices will be created, if they don't exist.
-* if previous versions of indices are existing a migration plan will be build.
+* if older version for some or all indices exists, the migration plan will be built.
-* migration plan for each index that has previous versions will be executed.
+* for each index that has older version, migration plan will be executed.
-* previous indices will be deleted
+* older indices will be deleted.

 All known migration steps with metadata will be stored in `operate-migration-steps-repository` index.